Sturdy-Statistics/DeepDiveExtension/privacy_policy_template.md

 ## Third-Party Services
 When you use our extension buttons, you'll be directed to:
-- platform.sturdystatistics.com (for search analysis)
+- platform.sturdystatistics.com
-- sturdystatistics.com (for citation network analysis)

 These services have their own privacy policies.

 ## Contact
-For questions about this privacy policy, contact: [your-email@domain.com]
+For questions about this privacy policy, contact: [info@sturdystatistics.com]

 ## Changes
 We may update this privacy policy.
 Check the "Last Updated" date for the most recent version.